SaludLemus/rshell_project/README.md

 <img src="https://i.imgur.com/u8su4tv.png" alt="Binary Tree 1">

-The parser follows a strict but repeative pattern until it reaches the end of line.
+<p>The parser follows a strict but repeative pattern until it reaches the end of line.</p>

-GetCommand() -> GetConnector() -> GetCommand() -> GetConnector() -> GetCommand() -> ... -> GetCommand()
+<p>GetCommand() -> GetConnector() -> GetCommand() -> GetConnector() -> GetCommand() -> ... -> GetCommand()</p>

-In the case of precedence, the parser will recursively create a new binary tree from the contents inside the parathesis and the result will be treated as a Command.
+<p>In the case of precedence, the parser will recursively create a new binary tree from the contents inside the parathesis and the result will be treated as a Command.</p>

 <img src="https://i.imgur.com/lgaguHI.png" alt="Binary Tree 2">

 If the parser fails at any point, rshell will exit immediately and no executable will be called.

 <h3 id="Execute">Execute</h3>
-Once the parser returns successfully, execute() will be called from the root node.
+<p>Once the parser returns successfully, execute() will be called from the root node.
 From there, the Base nodes will run execute in the inorder pattern.
-As executables are always leaf nodes, they will be performing the execvp() to run its commands and flags.
+As executables are always leaf nodes, they will be performing the execvp() to run its commands and flags.</p>

-While logic connectors will follow the inorder pattern, I/O redirection connectors divert by opening files based on the right node's command data.
-As such, precedence is impossible with I/O redirection.
+<p>While logic connectors will follow the inorder pattern, I/O redirection connectors divert by opening files based on the right node's command data.
+As such, precedence is impossible with I/O redirection.</p>

-Execute() will not stop until it reaches finishes back in the root node.
+<p>Execute() will not stop until it reaches finishes back in the root node.
 So while the parser will stop improper syntax, the execute will not stop at any mispellings.
-Be sure to proofread your rshell scripts!
+Be sure to proofread your rshell scripts!</p>

 <h2 id="Known Bugs">Known Bugs</h2>